Minors at MOORE

 To graduate with a minor, students must complete a specified number of credits in a focused area of study outside their chosen major.
 To explore the benefits of adding a minor, we recommend that students speak with the academic advisor or a department chair.
 Minor offerings include:

-What essential skills and knowledge are required for emerging artists and designers to manage their careers successfully in the competitive twenty-first century world?
+What essential skills and knowledge are required for emerging artists and designers to manage their careers successfully in a twenty-first-century world?
 The Business minor introduces students to the fundamentals of professional practice through a 12 credit, non-sequential minor comprised of four courses that focus on business experience: Marketing, Principles and Practices, Accounting, and Entrepreneurship.

 The minor in Creative Writing is designed for students who are interested in pursuing writing as a creative art form, both in itself and in tandem with other art and design fields.
 In addition to learning the craft of writing in a range of genres from experienced professional writers, students in the Creative Writing minor will enhance their own development as writers with the study of literature and literary theory.
 The 12-credit curriculum requires two creative writing workshops, one literature course, and an advanced capstone course in which each student completes an in-depth creative writing project in the genre of her choice.
 The Creative Writing minor curriculum is supported by co-curricular and extra-curricular activities and events offered by The Writer’s Studio.